 Step 1: Calculate their actual calorie needs at their target weight, not their current weight.
 Feeding to current weight maintains current weight; feeding to target weight enables loss.

 Step 2: Cut treats.
 Treats can account for 30–50% of a dog’s daily calories without owners realizing it.
+A single medium dog biscuit can be 50–70 calories — equivalent to 10% of a small dog’s daily intake.
 Swap high-calorie treats for carrot slices, green beans, or cucumber pieces.

 Step 3: Measure food precisely.
-Eyeballing portions leads to consistent overfeeding.
-Use a kitchen scale or measuring cup every time.
+Eyeballing portions leads to consistent overfeeding — sometimes by 20–30% or more.
+Use a kitchen scale or dedicated measuring cup every time.
+Free-feeding makes portion control impossible.

 Step 4: Increase activity gradually.
-Add 10–15 minutes to walks and build from there.
+Add 10–15 minutes to daily walks and build from there.
 Don’t push an overweight dog into intense exercise immediately — it puts stress on joints that are already carrying extra load.
+Swimming is an excellent low-impact option for overweight dogs with joint issues.

-If your dog isn’t losing weight after 4–6 weeks of calorie reduction, a vet visit is worth it to rule out thyroid issues or other metabolic causes.
+If your dog isn’t losing weight after 4–6 weeks of calorie reduction, a vet visit is worth it to rule out thyroid issues or other metabolic conditions.